-The DVD RW is also known as DVD-RW, DVD+RW, or erasable DVD.
+The DVD RW is also known as DVD-RW, DVD+RW, or erasable/rewritable DVD.
 This disc is similar to the CD-RW, whereby information can be recorded to the disc, erased, and then the disc reused.

 There are two different versions of erasable DVD: -RW and +RW formats.
-There are some technical differences in these formats (see the DVD-R and DVD+R page) and the +RW is supposed to provide drag and drop file saving and selective deleting.
+There are some technical differences in these formats (see the DVD-R and DVD+R page).
+The +RW (an example is shown below) is supposed to provide drag and drop file saving and selective deleting.
 In other words the intent was for the format to behave more like a floppy diskette, hard drive, or USB flash drive, and have more flexibility in terms of how it could be used.

 The -RW format seems to provide better compatibility over a wider range of drives and overall has been the more popular of the two rewritable formats in the marketplace.
 Despite the differences, for the average user the formats are used interchangeably.

 The structure of the DVD RW disc and the way it stores the information is similar to the CD-RW and is illustrated in the following cross-section schematic.

 The DVD uses a phase change material as the information storage layer.
 This material originally is in crystal form and the laser light is able to change the material via heat to non-crystals in tiny spots.
 To erase the information, the laser heats and melts the phase change layer and crystals reform.
 Although not shown in the cross-section diagram, two dielectric layers can be found on either side of the phase change data layer.
 These layers are present to dissipate heat, thereby protecting other disc layers from damage and enabling the phase change technology to properly function.
 More information can be found at the CD-RW page.